 During the early stages of Mild Nonproliferative Retinopathy, Moderate Nonproliferative Retinopathy and the beginning of Severe Nonproliferative Retinopathy, it is not likely that you will need Laser Treatment, unless you have Diabetic Macular Edema.

-For most patients, anti-VEGF injections such as Lucentis® which are less destructive and safer than laser treatments, are considered as primary therapy for the management of vision-threatening complications of diabetic retinopathy such as diabetic macular edema (DME).
-The latest clinical trials have demonstrated that monthly Lucentis injections improved vision in one-third to nearly one-half of patients with diabetic macular edema.
+For most patients, anti-VEGF injections such as Eylea® and Lucentis® which are less destructive and safer than laser treatments, are considered as primary therapy for the management of vision-threatening complications of diabetic retinopathy such as diabetic macular edema (DME).